jezhumble/cdsite/_pages/about.md

 ### Biography ###

 <a href="/images/jez_new.jpg"><img src="/images/jez_new.jpg" width="120px" style="padding-right:10px;float:left;" /></a>
 Jez Humble is co-author of several books on software including Shingo Publication Award winner <a href="https://bit.ly/accelerate-jez">Accelerate</a> and Jolt Award winner <a href="http://www.amazon.com/dp/0321601912?tag=contindelive-20">Continuous Delivery</a>.
 He has spent his career tinkering with code, infrastructure, and product development in companies of varying sizes across three continents.
-He works for [Google Cloud](https://cloud.google.com/) as a technology advocate, and [teaches at UC Berkeley](http://www.ischool.berkeley.edu/people/faculty/jezhumble).
+He works for [Google Cloud](https://cloud.google.com/) as a site reliability engineer, and [teaches at UC Berkeley](http://www.ischool.berkeley.edu/people/faculty/jezhumble).

 ### Disclosures ###